radu-almasan/anagram/README.md

-# anagram
+# Anagram

-Simple Java application that searches for anagrams inside a file.
+Simple Java application that searches for anagrams inside a file, using different strategies.